MooersLab/cctbxsnips-Atom/README.md

 # cctbxsnips for the Atom text editor

 ## Atom
-This text editor is the favored by many but its development has been halted.
+This text editor is favored by many, but its development has been halted.
 It has been replaced by [Pulsar](https://pulsar-edit.dev/).